-The Service Manager also allows you to start, stop, or pause the MySQL Cluster Manager agent service manually using a GUI.
+You can also verify if the service is running using the Windows Services application(which can be searched and then run using the search box in the Windows Taskbar).
+The application also allows you to start, stop, or pause the MySQL Cluster Manager agent service manually using a GUI.

-When first installing the MySQL Cluster Manager agent as a service, the service is not started automatically until Windows is started.
-If you do not wish to restart Windows, then you must start the service manually using either SC START or NET START on the command line or the graphical control provided in the Windows Service Manager.
+When first installing the MySQL Cluster Manager agent as a service, the service is not started automatically until Windows is restarted.
+If you do not wish to restart Windows, then you must start the service manually using either SC START or NET START on the command line or the graphical control provided in the Windows Services application.